• Skip to primary navigation

 I haven't used this book yet, but in my family, there is always someone who wants the seder to go faster and someone who still wants to go through the traditional service.
 This sounds like a great combination of both!

-Symbolic Foods for Passover
+Symbolic Food for Passover

 The center of the seder table is the seder plate, with small indentations for symbolic foods.
 For example, we dip parsley in salt water.
 The parsley represents the coming of spring and the salt water represents the tears that were shed.